zukunft/zukunft.com/docs/code_functions_all.md

             user_exp_is_valid,expression_may_match,no_ref_needed
 \-- source
     \-- load_views_related - section for function load_views_related is expected to be load in /ref/source.php
+    \-- load_values_related - section for function load_values_related is expected to be load in /ref/source.php
     \-- delta - section for function delta is expected to be del in /ref/source.php
     \-- order error - order of section info has difference at delta should be before needs_db_update of diff_msg, needs_db_update,delta does not match 2,delta,diff_msg,needs_db_update,next_nbr,is_key_updated,